 And yet another record…

 Many of the Moscow Subway Stations changed names several times.
 Why?
 I don’t know.
-Ask a Russian, maybe he will know.
+Ask a Russian, maybe he will understand.

 Next time you’re complaining about the subway in your city, remember this.

-Besides being pretty, the Moscow Subway is one of the busiest subway in the world
+Besides being pretty, the Moscow Subway is one of the busiest subways in the world

 A bit of fiction for your delight

-We’ve being told that there’s a legend about one of the lines in the Moscow Subway lines – the circle line.
+We’ve been told that there’s a legend about one of the lines in the Moscow Subway lines – the circle line.

 Men and Women voices guiding you all the way to your destination

-One of the most interesting facts in my opinion: blind people can orientated themselves in the subway by listening to the announcements!
+One of the most interesting facts in my opinion: blind people can orientate themselves in the subway by listening to the announcements!

 If you’re traveling to the center of Moscow, the stations will be announced by a men’s voice and if you’re going away from the center, a women’s voice.
 Interesting, right?

-On the circle line is similar, if you’re going counterclockwise you’ll be listening to a woman.
-If you’re clockwise, a men.
+On the circle line is similar, if you’re going counterclockwise, you’ll be listening to a woman.
+If you’re clockwise, a man.